Edditoria/dotfiles/README.md

 > Caution:
 > - This repo is in dirty scratch status.
 There must be something wrong and a lot of bugs.
-> - I only update piece by piece, and the scripts are un-tested yet.
+> - I only update piece by piece, and some scripts are not tested yet.
 > - The scripts may screw up your system environment.
-Do it at your own risk\~\~
+Use them at your own risk\~\~
 > - Please raise out issue and/or give me a ~~hi five~~ pull request.

 # My Setup

 - Current OS: OSX 10.10.5
 - dotfiles dir: `~/dev/dotfiles` *(and not `.dotfiles`)*
-- I keep my Cask app symlinks in Cask's suggested directory.
+- I keep my Cask app in customized directory `/Applications/Cask` (option is saved in `.bash_profile`)
-  - i.e. `~/Applications/` not `/Applications/`
 - I keep `rdoc` and `ri` for `gem install`, but not keep for `gem update`

 # Useful Command